 CBD oil is a really hot commodity right now and many people are making a lot of money from it.
-In this Kannaway review, I let you know if it is possible to make money with this particular CBD oil MLM company.
+Kannaway has already established itself as a major player in the CBD market and in this article, I will let you know if it is possible to make money with this particular CBD oil MLM company.

-Right off the bat let me clarify that this review is not about Kannaway’s products (although I do mention them) but the Kannaway business opportunity and whether it’s possible to make money with Kannaway.
+Right off the bat, let me clarify that this Kannaway Review is not about Kannaway’s products (although I do mention them) but the Kannaway business opportunity and whether it’s possible to make money with Kannaway.
 So, with that being said, and without any further ado, let’s see.

 What is Kannaway MLM?

 Kannaway is a network sales and marketing company specializing in the sale and marketing of hemp-based botanical products.
 Network sales and marketing is, of course, a fancier name for multi-level marketing (MLM).

 The current legal entity known as Kannaway LLC was founded in 2014.
 In 2015 it was acquired by Medical Marijuana Inc., a publically quoted company whose CEO is one Dr. Stuart Titus, a long time exponent of the benefits of medical marijuana and hemp-based products generally.

 The current CEO of Kannaway is Blake Schroeder.

 Kannaway products can be purchased directly from the company’s website, but the vast majority of its sales are made through its members.